nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 display(long_df.head(5))
 ```

-This is as good a place as any to load Plotly Express in the notebook and preconfigure some default values for reuse throughout the various figures below.
-Notably, we'll set some default colors and rendering orders for the `sector` and `type` variables.
+This is as good a place as any to load Plotly Express into the notebook and preconfigure some default values for reuse throughout the various figures below.
+Notably, we'll set some default colors and rendering orders for the `sector` and `type` variables (see inline explanations for the color scheme).

 ```python
 import plotly.express as px